DiamondLightSource/authz/docs/how-tos/deploy-with-helm.md

 ## Configure Values

-The default values of the chart will deploy a single OPA instance which serves the latest Diamond Policy with Permissonable Data from the bundler.
+The default values of the chart will deploy a single OPA instance which serves the latest Diamond Policy with Permissionable Data from the bundler.

 You will likely want to modify the `opa.config` entry to include the policy bundle for your application, see [How To Configure OPA](configure-opa.md) for instructions on creating an appropriate configuration.